 And, if you do, how will you make bread if you don’t have any yeast?

-You’ll also need baking soda, baking powder, egg substitutes, and some other basics if you want to utilize your flour.
+You’ll also need baking soda, baking powder, egg substitutes, and other basics to utilize your flour.

 Items like wheat and flour are fine to stockpile for your long-term supply.
 But, when you are just starting, stick to the essentials.
-Once you’ve mastered the 30 day stockpile, then you can move on to the more advanced skill of long-term food storage.
+Once you’ve mastered the 30-day stockpile, you can move on to the more advanced skill of long-term food storage.

 Have you built your 30-day emergency food storage yet?
 Let us know how it is going in the comments.